England Acts To Head Off Row On Virus-hit Exam Grades - UrduPoint

 In a bid to head off a similar row in England, which has a different school system, education minister Gavin Williamson announced a new policy.

-Pupils aged 18 receiving A-Level results on Thursday will be able to accept their result, challenge it based on mock exams or sit new tests in the autumn.
+Pupils aged 18 receiving A-Level results on Thursday will be able to accept their result, challenge it based on the preparatory mock exam results or sit new tests in the autumn.

 "This triple lock system will help provide reassurance to students and ensure they are able to progress with the next stage of their lives," he said.